Lehigh-Coders-Community/CSE6cubed/04. Front End VS Backend/4: FRONTEND/4FRONTENDa. HTML.md

 You've been on a website before.
 What kinds of information belong together?
 Similar information.
 A website should help a user find the information they need in as little time as possible.

-In practice, this results in general purpose home pages that quickly narrow down to specific pages, often with custom information.
+In practice, this results in general-purpose home pages that quickly narrow down to specific pages, often with custom information.
 Take Google.
-The home page is a generic page that is (roughly) what everyone seese when logging on.
-Then clicking on your gmail results on a highly customized page.
+The home page is a generic page that is (roughly) what everyone sees when logging on—then clicking on your profile results on a highly customized page.

 So, when designing your own website, every site will have a homepage - which in HTML we call an index.html file.
 Some users might want to learn more about our site, we can gather that information and put it in our about.html page, and some users want to manage their profile, we can display that on our profile.html page.